Mothballed NASA telescope may get new life as asteroid hunter

 Together, those events served as a celestial alarm clock, prompting congressional hearings and fresh calls for NASA and other agencies to step up asteroid detection initiatives.

-NASA says it already has found about 95 percent of the asteroids that are .62 miles (1 km) or larger in diameter.
+NASA says it already has found about 95 percent of the asteroids that are .62 miles or larger in diameter.

 "If an object of that size were to impact the Earth, it would have global consequences," Lindley said during a NASA advisory committee meeting in Washington.
 "One as much as 100 meters (328 feet) in size would have regional effects and could cause a great many casualties."